area map calendar

 Grounded in its storied past

 With one foot stepping into its next century, Karamu is keeping its other foot planted in its rich cultural history.
-They’re partnering with Cleveland Museum of Art, the Cleveland History Center and the Cleveland Public Library to digitize and organize its vast historical archives for online access.
+They partnered with Cleveland Museum of Art, the Cleveland History Center and the Cleveland Public Library to digitize and organize its vast historical archives for online access.

-“We have carefully preserved our artifacts of Cleveland history, African American Theater history, American Theater history and Fairfax history.
+“We have carefully preserved our artifacts of Cleveland history, African American theatre history, American theatre history and Fairfax history.
 Now we want to share it.”

 Featured in this post